mratsim/Arraymancer/README.md

 | Squeezing singleton dimension                     | [x]                         | [x]                        | []                         |
 | Slicing + squeezing                               | [x]                         | []                         | []                         |

-## What's new in Arraymancer v0.5.0
+## What's new in Arraymancer v0.5.0 - "Sign of the Unicorn"

 The full changelog is available in [changelog.md](./changelog.md).